Because hiking can be an all-yearlong hobby; there are endless possibilities in our area for this sport.

 Facilities: Parking.
 Food, lodging, ski shop nearby in Hayward.

 Directions: From Hayward follow USH 63 north to the intersection with Hwy.
 27/77.
 Turn left/west.
 Turn right onto Hospital Road, at about 1/2 mile there will be a gravel parking area to the north with access to the southern trail loops.
 You may continue to Olson Road and then left, parking along the road near the trail gate for closer access to the eastern/northern trail loops that are hillier.

 Located behind the Weiss Community Library at 10788 State Road 27/77.
 This 1/2 mile walking trail takes you through forest and wetland.
 The terrain is flat and the path itself has a gravel base.
 Benches are placed along the trail to take a moment to sit and listen tot he birds and enjoy the peaceful surroundings.
 Kiosks along the trail provide information about the things you will see.
 An observation pier extends into a pond and wetland to allow up close viewing.
 From this trail you can connect to the City of Hayward Pedestrian Trail or the Hospital Ski Trails.

 This paved trail is open to all non-motorized forms of travel including walking, biking, jogging, roller-blades and skateboarding.
 Length one way: 6.6 miles.
 The path is flat to slightly sloped, is separated from traffic and has safety signals at road crossings.
-Parking at Hayward Wesleyan Church, Walmart, Fishing Hall of Fame, Hayward HS and the LCO Casino.
+Parking at Hayward Wesleyan Church, Walmart, Fishing Hall of Fame, Hayward High School and the Sevewinds Casino.
 Click here to order a map.

 Trail Options: Loops of 2.3, 4.4, 7.5 and 13.6km.
 Groomed for skating and classical.